1948 Progressive National Convention: The convention

 By the time of the convention, the Wallace campaign had already peaked.
-By the time that the convention opened,Wallace's criticism of the Marshall Plan and "red baiting", had left Wallace and his supporters open to the charge of being "fellow travellers" if not being outright communists, a charge that was, for some at least, quite true.
-The New York Times characterized the party as already resigned to accept that Wallace would not win the election, and instead aiming to make a big enough splash inthe 1948 elections to establish itself as a significant third party poised to win more offices in 1950 and 1952.
+By the time that the convention opened, Wallace's criticism of the Marshall Plan and "red baiting", had left Wallace and his supporters open to the charge of being "fellow travellers" if not being outright communists, a charge that was, for some at least, quite true.
+The New York Times characterized the party as already resigned to accept that Wallace would not win the election, and instead aiming to make a big enough splash in the 1948 elections to establish itself as a significant third party poised to win more offices in 1950 and 1952.

 The convention began on July 23, 1948, at the Philadelphia Convention Hall (Municipal Auditorium).
 The same arena had hosted both the Republican convention and the Democratic convention in the weeks prior to the Progressive convention.

 Held in Philadelphia following the two major party's conventions in that city, the third party Progressive convention was an impressive spectacle, and was well-attended.
 Among the delegates that gathered in the arena were such past and future luminaries as H. L. Mencken, Norman Mailer, Norman Thomas, Pete Seeger and George McGovern.
 There were also numerous FBI agents.
 The first item on the agenda was to formally name the party the Progressives.
 Wallace and Taylor were nominated by acclamation.

 The final night of the convention, featuring the acceptance speeches, was held on July 25 and took place at Shibe Park, a Major League Baseball stadium.
 A crowd of 32,000 spectators attended the acceptance speech.

 Party platform

 The party's 1948 platform opposed the Cold War and emphasized foreign policy.
 They called for the end of the Marshall Plan, Truman Doctrine, and nuclear weapons.
 They promoted coexistence with the Soviets and support for Israel.
 In domestic policy, the party supported civil rights, worker's rights and women's rights.

+At the convention, a plank was offered by delegates from Vermont which would have read "although we are critical of the present foreign policy of the United States, it is not our intention to give blanket endorsement to the foreign policy of any nation".
+This proposal was defeated.
+Two years later, at the party's 1950 midterm convention, Wallace argued that it had been a mistake of the party not to adopt such a plank clarifying that it did not endorse Soviet foreign policy.